Markus Lambracht

 • Als Unterauftragnehmer: Evs46 Grundlagenermittlung und Prozessbegleitung (2020): Integrierte Grenzraumentwicklung in den Euregios via salina und ZWK in Zusammenarbeit mit Euregio Inntal und Regionalmanagement Schwaz

-• Since 2021: Researcher and project manager in the Research Group Regional Development of Prof. Dr. Tobias Chilla at the Institute of Geography
+• Since 2021: Research Associate and Projectmanager in the Research Group Regional Development led by Prof. Dr. Tobias Chilla at the Institute of Geography

-• 2018 bis 2021: Studied human geography (Kulturgeographie), MA (FAU Erlangen-Nuremberg) with a specialisation in regional development, Master’s thesis on “Cross-Border Governance – Cooperation intensity and degree of institutionalisation of regional cross-border cooperation in German border regions”
+• 2018 to 2021: Master’s degree in Human Geography (FAU Erlangen-Nuremberg), specialising in regional development; Master’s thesis on the topic: “Cross-border governance – the intensity of cooperation and the degree of institutionalisation of regional cross-border cooperation in German border regions”

-• 2017 bis 2020: Worked at the Institute of Geography as a student assistant, e.g. in the Research Group Regional Development of Prof. Dr. Tobias Chilla
+• 2017 to 2020: Worked as a student assistant at the Institute of Geography, including in the Research Group Regional Development led by Prof. Dr. Tobias Chilla